MatteoGevi/Spotify-Reccomendation-System/README.md

 # Spotify-Reccomendation-System
-Machine Learning Model to suggest to my colleagues new songs accordign to their music taste
+Machine Learning Model to suggest to my colleagues new songs according to their music taste and any playlist as benchmark

-## Intro
+## Prologue

-This Repo is meant to create a Reccomendation System that can suggest new music to your friends and colleagues according to the playlist they are listening.
 '''bash
 pip install jupytext
 '''

-### Spotify Connection
+### Spotify API Connection

 ### Data Source